abarreal/coopy/README.md

 their evolution.

 * [Custom Sorts and Uninterpreted Functions](examples/example-4.py):
   This example shows how to define custom sorts (i.e. domains) and symbolic (i.e. uninterpreted) functions.
 Concretely, we define a `Boolean` type for which two values exist: `T` and `F`.
   Uninterpreted functions `*` (and), `+` (or), and `~` (negation)
   mapping booleans to booleans are also defined.
 A `BooleanAlgebra` then defines axioms over these entities.
 The `concretize` method is finally called, which assigns a concrete interpretation to these objects.
   From then on, booleans and functions alike can be used as regular Python objects.

+  **Note**: Custom sorts and uninterpreted functions were found to be potentially very taxing for the constraint solver, depending on the complexity of the axioms.
+While boolean types are relatively easy to handle, more complex algebras can take forever to solve.

 ## TODO

 * Write more tests.
 * Implement support for constraint solver layers (i.e. `push`, `pop`).
 * Implement a wrapper to encapsulate Z3 exceptions in case of unsolvability.
+* Refactor code and make it less of a mess.

 ## License

 Coopy is released under the terms of the [MIT license](LICENSE).

-© Copyright 2020, Adrián Barreal.
+© Copyright 2020-2021, Adrián Barreal.
 All rights reserved.